Skip to main content

 Silver

 Silver trades at a 95:1 ratio to gold, well above the 70:1 historical average.
-The metal has industrial tailwinds (solar, electronics) that gold lacks, suggesting catch-up potential if the ratio normalizes.
+The metal carries industrial demand drivers (solar, electronics) that gold does not.
+Whether the ratio normalises is contingent on industrial demand growth, mine supply response, and the financial-market behaviour of speculative silver positioning — none of which is reliably predictable.

 January performance: Silver +5.8%, lagging gold once again.